-- Specific avian design—one size fits all with no need for different dimensions for bigger birds.
-The rounded edges of the tag allow for streamlined aerodynamics while preventing any bird damage.
+- Specific avian design—the “smaller is better” approach to design means there is no need for a bigger tag on a bigger bird.
+The rounded edges of the tag allow for streamlined aerodynamics while preventing any bird damage from sharp cutting finishes.
 We also offer either harness loops or holes for attachment depending on your preference.

 - Flexible calendar scheduling—hundreds of duty cycles if required, not limited to just five.

 - Smart algorithms differentiate shifts in day length and times of civil sunrise and sunset—Rainier-S20 tags’ smart day/night algorithms accurately calculate civil sunrise and civil sunset to the minute for any location on the globe.
 The algorithms are integrated within the scheduling and automatically and dynamically control the scheduling which is particularly impressive on migratory birds crossing multiple time zones or on resident birds as the seasons change.

 - External communications port with multiple benefits including:

 - Administer your own tag setting through Wildlife Computers Tag Agent Software

 - Charge your tags indoors with visual LED feedback

 - Download the entire tag archive if it is located after deployment (it does not need to come back to Wildlife Computers)

 - Transmitted locations and status messages—the Rainier-S20 method of sending GPS locations and other data through Argos builds on Wildlife Computers more than 20 years of experience of sending information via satellite in the most challenging marine environments and time stamps each to within two minutes of the actual fix.
 Status messages and cumulative status data sent can be used to infer the basic health of the tag.